 When your New Zealand business is no longer operating, you should consider withdrawing your company from the Overseas Register.

-If you want to ask for an exemption
+You want to ask for an exemption

 In exceptional circumstances, we can exempt your company from filing financial statements.
 If it's granted, we publish a notice of your exemption in the New Zealand Gazette.